 Some things to know about your trip and travel medical insurance include:

-- What each type of policy covers: Travel medical insurance provides coverage for health issues during a trip, including things like illness, injury and accidents.
-Trip insurance, on the other hand, provides protection against financial losses in the event that the trip must be cancelled, is interrupted, delayed or otherwise impacted.
+• What each type of policy covers: Travel medical insurance provides coverage for health issues during a trip, including things like illness, injury and accidents.
+Trip insurance, on the other hand, provides protection against financial losses in the event that the trip is disrupted.
 Different travel insurance and trip insurance policies will provide varying levels of coverage and not all policies cover the same events or instances.
 Check out this article to learn more.

 For more information about trip insurance and travel insurance and how coverage may be affected by Covid, check out our main coronavirus information page.